-This cluster promotes research on the unequal distribution of major social outcomes across social dimensions and its interplay with population dynamics and social changes, with a strong interest in the Greater China region.
+This cluster promotes research on the unequal distribution of major social outcomes in a society and its interplay with population dynamics and social changes, with a special emphasis on the Greater China region.
 Outcomes of focal interest include education and skills, earnings/wealth, status, and power.
-Social dimensions include family origin, region (including urban-rural), and gender.
+Dimensions of inequality include family origin, region (including urban-rural), and gender.
 Population dynamics and social changes include intergenerational influences, urbanization, technological change, economic reform, modernization, educational expansion, demographic transition, and extreme fertility decline.
-The cluster regularly invites external speakers to CPR to talk about their latest research and hosts the Inequality Research Seminar for students and staff to present and discuss works in progress.
+The cluster hosts a regular research workshop for students, staff, and outside speakers to present and discuss their works in progress.

 Quality of Life and Well-being

 A review of the voluminous literature on social mobility shows that sociological mobility research does not connect well with the concept of the American Dream that emphasizes not only intergenerational status mobility but also the extent to which mobility is responsive to an individual’s effort through a meritocratic achievement process.
 However, the technical mobility literature hardly gives any serious attention to specifying the status rewards to effort in the stratification process, let alone carefully defining the extent to which this process is meritocratic.
 This surprising underdevelopment of concept and measurement has severely limited researchers’ ability to define a mobility regime and conduct informative comparison across societies.